 Scholarly Commons Citation

 Treanor, William Michael, "Fame, the Founding, and the Power to Declare War" (1997).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1044.
+1044.